How to apply

 - your application fee of £160

 Your application will be acknowledged within two working days of submission.
 If short listed, you will be interviewed.
-Interviews are conducted by Executive MBA alumni or by members of the Admissions Committee.
+Interviews are conducted by members of the Admissions Committee.
 You will be notified of the final decision within one week of your interview.

 There is no fee for graduates of London Business School, the University of London, Columbia University and The University of Hong Kong.
 You will need to produce your transcript as proof of graduation.